 Wind Assistance: How Much do tailwinds help sprinters?

-Wind aid for short sprints and horizontal jumps is discussed.
+Discussing Wind aid for short sprints and horizontal jumps.
 This article won’t tackle excessive wind assistance for hurdles because that’s a stride and step pattern issue.

 +2.1 on the race results nullifies any record attempts (or achieving standards).